simonwu53/MIR_sample_cnn/README.md

 <a name="future"></a>
 ## Future Works
-* Space-friendly dataset preprocessing (save the processed audio in an effective way both in terms of the space consumption and the loading speed)
+* Optimized dataset preprocessing (save the processed audio in an effective way both in terms of the space consumption and the loading speed)
+* Other possible auto-tagging models for raw waveforms

 [1]: https://pytorch.org/